 (Try out a mnemonic to help you memorize these!)

-Cloud Migration Strategies: ways to migrate your resources to and from the cloud
+Cloud migration strategies are ways to migrate your resources to and from the cloud

 - Database replication